jmbeach/powershell-google-tts/README.md

 Add an environment variable `GOOGLE_API_KEY_TTS` and set the value to a valid API key.

-Then, in Powershell, run `Start-GoogleTTS 'your text here'`
+Then, in Powershell, run `Start-GoogleTTS 'your text here'`.

+If the text exceeds Google's maximum input, it automatically splits up the text into multiple requests and concatenates the audio output.

 # Usage